Spacice/discordbot/README.md

 # discordbot
-Written on Python 3.8 with the following modules: discord 1.0.1 discord.py 1.3.4
+Written in Python 3.8 with the following modules: discord 1.0.1 discord.py 1.3.4